RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. [Set up a SAML app](#set-up-app) to integrate Redis Cloud with your identity provider.

-1. For existing users with access to the Redis Cloud account, [set up SAML users](#add-saml-users) for them in your identity provider's admin console.

 1. [Configure SAML in Redis Cloud](#configure-idp).

 1. [Download service provider metadata](#download-sp) and upload it to your identity provider.